doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 end
 ```

+You can now try it yourself.
+Define a struct using this macro, and then try to create a struct with a missing enforced field, or using `t MyStruct.t` in IEx to check that the generated typespec is correct.

 # Building a code style checker

 The most common use case for working with the AST are macros, but there is some other cool stuff we can do with it.
 There is a popular tool called [credo](https://github.com/rrrene/credo), which describes itself as "A static code analysis tool for the Elixir language with a focus on code consistency and teaching".
 At a high level, when you run it, it scans you project, parses your source files, and emits warnings if it detects "antipatterns", like unsafe conversion from strings to atoms.